When Perplexity Lies: Generation-Focused Distillation of Hybrid Sequence Models: Results

 \subsection{Architecture comparison}

-We begin by comparing the architectures produced by the full GenDistill pipeline, evaluating how the choice of sequence mixer (KDA vs.\ Mamba2) and the retention of attention layers (Hybrid vs.\ Pure) affect downstream generation quality.
-To isolate architectural effects, we change only the sequence mixer and whether attention layers are retained, while keeping all other hyperparameters fixed.
-We include Mamba2 as a baseline because it is one of the most widely adopted SSMs and has been used in prior distillation work (Phi-Mamba, Llamba).
-The design choices behind the pipeline (i.e. pretraining budget, dataset, objective, and parameter freezing) are ablated in Sections~\ref{sec:stage3a_impact}--\ref{sec:freezing}.
-Full training and configuration details are provided in Appendix~\ref{app:hyperparameters}.
+We now compare the architectures produced by the full GenDistill pipeline, evaluating how the choice of sequence mixer and the retention of attention layers (Hybrid vs.\ Pure) affect downstream generation quality.
+We distil five sequence mixers under the identical pipeline, spanning a range of the linear-attention design space: KDA, Mamba2, Gated DeltaNet~\citep{yang2025gateddeltanetworksimproving}, GLA~\citep{yang2023gatedlinearattentiontransformers}, and Lightning Attention~\citep{qin2024lightningattention2}.
+Mamba2 serves as the established baseline, being one of the most widely adopted SSMs and used in prior distillation work (Phi-Mamba, Llamba).
+To isolate architectural effects, we change only the sequence mixer and whether attention layers are retained, keeping all other hyperparameters fixed.
+The design choices behind the pipeline (pretraining budget, dataset, objective, and parameter freezing) are established in the preceding Sections~\ref{sec:stage3b_design} and~\ref{sec:recipe}, and full training and configuration details are provided in Appendix~\ref{app:hyperparameters}.

 Table~\ref{tab:arch_comparison} shows that retaining a subset of attention layers is critical: Hybrid models consistently outperform their Pure counterparts, with the largest separations on multi-step reasoning benchmarks (BBH, GSM8K).
-This pattern supports our design choice to preserve attention for compositional computation while using linear mixers for the majority of layers.
-Comparing the two sequence mixers, KDA consistently outperforms Mamba2, with the advantage most pronounced on the hardest reasoning and code-generation tasks.
-Perplexity-based evaluation results are reported in Appendix~\ref{app:arch_comparison_ppl} (Table~\ref{tab:arch_comparison_ppl}); they preserve the same architecture ranking but substantially compress the performance gaps.
+This supports preserving attention for compositional computation while using linear mixers for the majority of layers.
+Among the linear mixers, KDA is the strongest, consistently outperforming Mamba2, with the advantage most pronounced on the hardest reasoning and code-generation tasks.
+Every mixer here is distilled through the identical GenDistill pipeline, so the comparison isolates the sequence mixer.
+Because Mamba2 is the student used by MOHAWK and Llamba, the Mamba rows act as a controlled prior-student baseline at the same teacher, token budget, and data.
+The three additional mixers trail KDA and Hybrid Mamba on average and trade off against each other across task categories: GLA is stronger on knowledge and common-sense benchmarks, whereas Gated DeltaNet is stronger on math and code generation.
+Lightning Attention is the weakest of the sequence mixers, failing to reach a usable generation regime under the shared recipe\footnote{Lightning Attention's weak performance may stem from the shared GenDistill recipe not being tuned to this specific mixer, although the same untuned recipe is applied to all the other mixers as well.}.
+Perplexity-based results for all architectures are reported in Appendix~\ref{app:arch_comparison_ppl} (Table~\ref{tab:arch_comparison_ppl}).